AgaToma/travelbooka/README.md

 <h3>Selected package information</h3>

-Next, selected package number is displayed along with the single table row with chosen package contents.
+Next, selected package number is displayed along with the single table row with chosen package contents.<br>
 ![Selected package](assets/images/selected_package_info.JPG)

 <h3>Random extras</h3>

-Random free extra is added to show appreciation for using the program and to be used if package is purchased.
+Random free extra is added to show appreciation for using the program and to be used if package is purchased.<br>
 ![Selected package](assets/images/random_extra.JPG)

 <h3>Booking reference and final message</h3>